 I say “ours”.
 But there was nothing “ours” about this situation.
 There was “theirs”, and there was “mine”.
 The only other non-Africans anywhere in that broiling valley were still trying to reach us.
 “Sapper” Morris and Clem Garcia, with their contingent of Ascaris, were still somewhere between us and the distant mountains.
 Andrew Danvers, with his fucking binoculars, was somewhere up that mountain watching it all go down.
 Not that he could see a great deal, not with haze coming on so strong now.
 None of these people were anywhere close enough to do us any good.

 So I was smitten with indecision.
 Not indecision about Amadi’s death, because he was already dead.
 In question was the manner of his death.
 Specifically, whose finger would actually pull the trigger?
 And there was the time-scale to consider.
 And, more importantly, the effect it would have on the men.

 Because in barely more time than it takes to boil a kettle they would be on us again.
 And there was no way we could hold them.
 Not as we were.
 Not this time.
 Not again.

 And I was damned if I did, and damned if I didn’t.

-Leveque yelled, “Save it, Amadi!”
+I yelled, “Save it, for fuck’s sake!”

-He had already apologized for dying; from an accident that possessed no personal malice.
-Now, on the extreme edge of oblivion, he was sharing a joke with his men.
-But it was a joke that should have been mine; the men should have been mine.
-Not his.
+And that was the thing about Rashid Amadi.
+He had already apologised for dying; from an accident that possessed no personal malice whatsoever.
+Well, no human malice.
+Now, on the extreme edge of oblivion, he was thinking about his comrades.
+And he was thinking about me.

-Sapper opened his eyes and seemed to relax as the spasm passed.
+Amadi opened his eyes and seemed to relax as the spasm passed.
 He stared at me.
 His eyes took on a new expression and he seemed momentarily free of pain.